 When adults learn new skills, we usually do so at a steady pace, retaining what we have learned.
 Young children, however, tend to progress in spurts.
-Losing skills or taking a few steps back in the learning process is called regression.
+Our Texas daycare injury attorney mentions how losing skills or taking a few steps back in the learning process is called regression.
 Some signs of regression include:

 - Having accidents when the child had previously been potty trained